Walter Mildmay: Career

-Mildmay was educated at Christ's College, Cambridge, but apparently failed to take his degree.
+Mildmay was educated at Christ's College, Cambridge, but as was common at the time, especially for those not intending to enter the church, did not take a degree.
 He later became a student of law at Gray's Inn (1546), and there obtained some employment under his father in the Court of Augmentations.
 When the Court of Augmentation was reconstituted, about 1545, Mildmay was made one of its two surveyors-general.
 During Edward VI's reign, Mildmay extended his official connection.

 On 22 February 1546/47 he was knighted, and on 14 September prepared, along with three others, an inventory of the late King's wardrobe.
-Sixteen days later he was appointed a Commissioner to report upon the Crown revenues.
+Sixteen days later he was appointed a commissioner to report upon the Crown revenues.
 In 1548 he acted on commissions for the sale of lands (March) and for the maintenance of such grammar schools as had belonged to the dissolved chantries.
-After the Duke of Somerset's arrest he was ordered by the Privy Council on 12 November 1549, to examine the royal palace at Westminster, which had been in the Duke's custody, and, on 8 March 1550/51, to take charge of the Duke's property at Syon House.
+After the Duke of Somerset's arrest he was ordered by the Privy Council on 12 November 1549, to examine the Palace of Westminster, which had been in the Duke's custody, and, on 8 March 1550/51, to take charge of the Duke's property at Syon House.

 For his services, he received many grants of land in Gloucestershire and Berkshire, some of which he exchanged for manors in Oxfordshire and Northamptonshire; other grants of land in Cornwall, Essex and London soon followed.
 He fixed his country residence at Apethorpe Palace, Northamptonshire, which was granted to him in 1552, and was confirmed to him in 1556.
 When in London he lived in the parish of St Bartholomew-the-Great.

 Mildmay soon proved himself a skillful financier.
 In 1550 he was directed, together with the Earl of Warwick and Sir William Herbert, to examine the accounts of the King's mints, and in 1551 superintended the establishment of a new mint at York.
-In December 1551 he was a Commissioner to inspect the Courts which controlled the Crown lands.
+In December 1551 he was a commissioner to inspect the Courts which controlled the Crown lands.